 Believe it or not, the brain processes visuals up to 600 times faster than text.
 The power of visual content is one of the most important tools you can utilize to compete against thousands of competitors, especially on a platform like Amazon.
+Hence investing in a high-quality Amazon thumbnail.

 That’s because no matter how well you explain it in words, images allow you to paint a clear picture for your audience so they “get the point” much faster.